seanbreckenridge/browserexport/README.md

 Merged files like `history.json` can also be used as inputs files themselves, this reads those by mapping the JSON onto the `Visit` schema directly.

 In addition to `.json` files, this can parse `.jsonl` ([JSON lines](http://jsonlines.org/)) files, which are files which contain newline delimited JSON objects.
-This allows you to stream JSON objects from a file, instead of loading the entire file into memory.
+This allows you to parse JSON objects one at a time, instead of loading the entire file into memory.
 The `.jsonl` file can be generated with the `--stream` flag:

 ```
 browserexport merge --stream --json ~/data/browsing/*.sqlite > ./history.jsonl